Factory ship: Factory stern trawler

 A factory stern trawler is a large stern trawler which has additional onboard processing facilities and can stay at sea for days or weeks at a time.
 A stern trawler tows a fishing trawl net and hauls the catch up a stern ramp.
 These can be either demersal (weighted bottom trawling); pelagic (mid-water trawling); or pair trawling, where two vessels about 500 metres apart together pull one huge net with a mouth circumference of 900 meters.

 Freezer trawler

 A freezer trawler fully processes the catch on board to customers’ specifications, into frozen-at-sea fillet, block or head and gutted form.
-Factory freezer trawlers can run from 60 to 70 meters in length and go to sea for six weeks at a time with a crew of over 35 people.
+Factory freezer trawlers can run from 60 to 70 meters in length and might stay at sea six weeks at a time with a crew over 35 people.
 They process fish into fillets within hours of being caught.
 Onboard fishmeal plants process the waste product so everything is utilized.